Knowing SEO is great.

 That’s why I recommend simple-yet-descriptive URLs like this:

 (Quick note: Are your URLs already long?
 I don’t recommend going back and changing them.
+It can cause serious technical SEO issues.
 Just apply this rule to future pages that you add to your site).Tweet this SEO Copywriting technique

 Last year Dave Attard had a problem…